 Accidents caused by negligence often result in victims experiencing devastating effects to their health, independence and finances.
 If you suffered an injury caused by another person, company or entity, do not hesitate to consult an experienced personal injury lawyer in Fort Worth to discuss your claim.

-Contact the team at Anderson Cummings today to schedule a free, no obligation consultation.
-We will carefully review your claim to help you understand the legal options that may be available for you to pursue compensation from the at-fault party.
-All of our services are provided on a contingency fee basis, which means you will only have to pay us if we recover compensation on your behalf.
+Contact our law offices today to schedule a free, no obligation consultation.
+We will carefully review your claim to help you understand the legal options that may be available to you.
+All of our services are provided on a contingency fee basis.
+This means, we only get paid if you do.